martinbarge/martin-barge/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you would want to learn with me
+subtitle: What you may need to know
 bigimg:
   - /img/path.jpg
   - /img/slide-01.jpg